JohnDanielTejero/JohnDanielTejero/README.md

 ![hero banner](/hero%20altermate.PNG)

+# Carlos Agassi - happy na birthday mo pa!

-I am currently taking Bachelor of Sicence in Information Technology specialization in web development.
-I am interested in web development especially in backend development.
+I am currently taking Bachelor of Science in Information Technology Specialization in Web and Mobile Development.
+I am aspiring to be a fullstack developer focusing mainly on backend development.

 <hr>

 ## How to reach me?
-for any inquires, please contact me:
+For any inquires, please contact me:
 - via email `johndanieltejero23@gmail.com`
 <hr>

 ## I Am Currently Learning:
-- NextJS
+- How to get out of depression
+- Tauri (for capstone project)

 <hr>

+## Currently Working on
+- Capstone Project

-## Stack That I Am Familiar With
+## Technology That I Am Familiar With
 - Tailwind CSS
+- Kotlin
 - Angular
 - MongoDB
 - MySQL
 - NestJS
-- TypeScript
 - Java
 - Spring Boot
 - Laravel